avatarr8/GE214/index.md

 ## Reading
 Most weeks there will be a short reading from one of several online sources (i.e. you don’t need to buy any books unless you want to).
 You will be expected to have done the reading by the class for which it is assigned and be prepared to discuss it in class on Monday.
 We will read a mixture of technical, instructional and conceptual pieces for the class.
 As you will see below, I will also encourage you to bring the reading discussions onto our slack channel.

+- Week 2: Please read Chapters 1 and 2 from the open-source textbook [Mapping, Society and Technology](https://open.lib.umn.edu/mapping/)
+ - if you do not have a background in geography / don't remember everything from GE 102 or GS 165, you may want to look over chapter 3 as well.
+It is not 100% necessary to understand map projections for this course, but will help you understand some map data better later in the class.

 ## Community Contributions [25 pts]
 Because this class is a ‘studio,’ it will be very community focused, and I expect students to contribute by sharing ideas, information and helping each other solve problems -- I will of course do the same.
 We will primarily use slack to keep our community connected, asynchronous, and searchable.
 By the end of the class period on Wednesday, I expect you to have posted a minimum of two of the following: